-- 1 Many daemons log information to this file. - 2 Result of sending a HUP signal to the inetd daemon and killing the bootpd daemon. - 3 A new bootpd daemon starts up in response to a boot request.
-The bootpd daemon reads the /etc/bootptab file as a part of its startup. - A bootpd request by a system with hardware address nnnnnnnnnn.
-Because the system is not a client of this RIS server, its hardware address is not in the server's /etc/bootptab file. - 5 A bootpd request by a system with hardware address nnnnnnnnn.
+- 1 Many daemons log information to this file. - Result of sending a HUP signal to the inetd daemon and killing the bootpd daemon. - A new bootpd daemon starts up in response to a boot request.
+The bootpd daemon reads the /etc/bootptab file as a part of its startup. - Because the system is not a client of this RIS server, its hardware address is not in the server's /etc/bootptab file. - 5 A bootpd request by a system with hardware address nnnnnnnnnnn.
 The system is a client of this RIS server.